Neil Simon Theatre: Site

-The Neil Simon Theatre is on 250 West 52nd Street, on the south sidewalk between Eighth Avenue and Broadway, in the Midtown Manhattan neighborhood of New York City.
-The rectangular land lot covers 12350 ft2, with a frontage of 123.50 ft on 52nd Street and a depth of 100 ft.
+The Neil Simon Theatre is on 250 West 52nd Street, on the south sidewalk between Eighth Avenue and Broadway, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The rectangular land lot covers 12350 ft2, with a frontage of 123.50 ft on 52nd Street and a depth of 100 ft.
 The Neil Simon shares the block with the Mark Hellinger Theatre and Gallagher's Steakhouse to the east.
 Other nearby buildings include the August Wilson Theatre to the north; the Broadway Theatre and 810 Seventh Avenue to the northeast; Axa Equitable Center to the east; the Winter Garden Theatre to the southeast; and Paramount Plaza (including Circle in the Square Theatre and the Gershwin Theatre) to the south.

 Design

 The Neil Simon Theatre, originally the Alvin Theatre, was designed by Herbert J. Krapp and was constructed in 1927.
 The exterior is designed in the neo-Georgian style, while the interior is designed in the Adam style typical of most of Krapp's designs.